beancount/docs/docs/30_fund_accounting_with_beancount.md

 -   We can rely on the fact that the transactions of **subaccounts may be joined and summed in a parent account** (despite the fact that reporting is lagging behind in that matter at the moment.
 It will be implemented eventually).

 -   Building off the earlier remark about doing something similar to the tag stack for Funds.
-What if the current tag architecture were extended to allow tags to have a value, \#fund=Operations, or \#fund=Endowment.
+What if the current tag architecture were extended to allow tags to have a value, `#fund=Operations,` or `#fund=Endowment`.
 Call them value-tags.
 You would also need to allow postings to have tags.
 Semantics of value-tags would be that they could only occur once for any posting, that a tag explicitly on a posting overrides the value-tag inherited from the transaction, and that an explicit tag on a transaction overrides a value from the tag-stack, and that only the last value-tag (with a particular key) in the tag-stack is applied to a transaction.
 This makes Funds a little less first-class than the earlier proposal to stick them in front of account names, but gets around the minor parsing difficulty previously mentioned.
 It suggests that opening of accounts within funds is not necessary where the previous syntax suggests that it is.
 The strict balancing rule for each fund in a transaction can still be implemented as a plugin.
 And reporting for a fund (or sum of funds) looks like:

     -   select transactions with any posting matching the desired fund (or funds)